shreyakate97/Digital-Image-Processing/README.md

 # Digital-Image-Processing
-Coursework for EE569 at USC
+Coursework for EE569 at USC (MATLAB and python)